makerspace

 That said, there is a learning curve and people make mistakes.
 If you are expecting this to be as easy as an inkjet or laser printer, it is not, but it can become that routine once you get over the learning curve.

 These hints/step are not to be used instead of thinking.
 Think about the problem/steps and make sure they make sense to you.
-This collection is provided in good faith, but you are responsible for your machine.
+This collection is provided in good faith, but you are responsible for your choices.
 Electricity and heat can hurt you or the machine.
 Make sure you are comfortable with the steps and your knowledge before jumping in.

-Please watch the introduction video here https://youtu.be/JqH41K2vq0g?feature=shared
+Please watch the introduction video here to get a full understanding of 3D printing! https://www.youtube.com/watch?v=2vFdwz4U1VQ

 overview of Prusa 3d Printer